 Main Toolbar Shows or hides the main toolbar Map Drawing Toolbar Shows or hides the toolbar used for drawing on maps.
-Ranked Set Toolbar Shows or hides the toolbar used for ranked set sampling Room Toolbar Shows or hides the toolbar used for room manipulation Status Bar Shows or hides the status bar.
+Ranked Set Toolbar Shows or hides the toolbar used for ranked set sampling Room Toolbar Shows or hides the toolbar used for room manipulation Layer Bar Shows or hides the Layer Control Bar which includes a tree control for accessing and controlling various map features.
+Property Bar Shows or hides the Property Bar for quick access to view and edit the properties of certain project objects.
+Status Bar Shows or hides the status bar.
 Labels Shows or hides the sample labels on the map.
 Any combination of Labels, Coordinates, Local Coordinates and Values can be displayed.
 Background Picture Shows or hides the background picture.
 Transparent Sample Area Allow background picture to be seen behind sample areas.
 Largest Unsampled Spots Shows or hides the largest unsampled spots.

-All Grid Cells Shows or hides all grid cells used for adaptive cluster sampling Leading Edge Shows only the leading edge of an open-type sample area Map Scale Shows or hides the coordinate scale on the map.
+All Grid Cells Shows or hides all grid cells used for Grid Cell sampling and Adaptive Cluster sampling Grid Lines Shows lines around Grid Cell samples and Adaptive Cluster samples.
+Leading Edge Shows only the leading edge of an open-type sample area Map Scale Shows or hides the coordinate scale on the map.
 Map Legend Shows or hides the map size legend.
 Color Legend Shows or hides the color legend.
-Transect Corners Shows the coordinates at the corners of transects Kriged Data Showw or hidew the Kriged results from "Geostatistical mapping of anomaly density" or "Geostatistical Analysis".
+Transect Corners Shows the coordinates at the corners of transects Kriged Data Shows or hides the Kriged results from "Geostatistical mapping of anomaly density" or "Geostatistical Analysis".
 Anomalies Shows or hides the anomaly markers on the map for UXO designs.
 Transects Show or hides the transects on the map for UXO designs.
 Target Flags Shows or hides the target flags on the map for UXO designs.
 Room North Arrow Shows or hides the north arrow in the room view.
 Room Perspective Ceiling Shows or hides the ceiling in the perspective room view.
 Map Change current project view to map view.
 Graph Change current project view to graph view.
 Report Change current project view to report view.
 Coordinates Change current project view to coordinate view.
 Room Change current project view to room view.
 3D Changes the current window to a 3D view.
 Zoom In Increase the map view size.
 Zoom Out Decrease the map view size.

-Zoom Max Change map view size to fit window

-Zoom Window Increase map view size to selected area.
+Zoom Max Change map view size to fit window Zoom Window Increase map view size to selected area.
 Pan Move the visible portion of the map.
 Rotate Rotates or tilts the map in the 3D view window.